seeing-earth/seeing-earth/README.md

 (To name a few.)

-And we're looking for ways to make a difference in these issues in our everyday lives.
+And we're all looking for ways to make a difference in these issues in our everyday lives.

-But aside from individual action (which, realistically, is limited) -- almost none of us have actionable and contextual information for how *we* personally can start making a real impact.
+But aside from individual action (which, realistically, is limited) -- almost none of us have actionable and contextual information for how *we* personally can start making a meaningful difference.

 This is a massive opportunity cost.
 Every day we lack that information, is a day that we delay critical action.